laravelio/laravel.io/VISION.md

 These are pretty much pulled straight from the documentation. [http://laravel.com/docs](http://laravel.com/docs)

+### Comments

+Comments are unified across the entire site.
+Comments are powered by an internal comment system driven by polymorphic relationships.
+Comments are used on pastes, articles and as a core building block of the forum.

+### Forum

+The new forum is a simplified and custom built forum that utilizes ForumCategory models which relate to Comment models.

 ### Pastebin Use
 1. user navigates to laravel.io/bin (to be replaced with a subdomain, later)
 2. user pastes their code